 Top Five Human Services Degree Specializations

-Doctoral programs such as a PhD in Human and Social Services with a specialization in Global Social Services offer a perspective on human and social services across countries and cultures.
-Coursework helps you prepare to navigate various social services settings around the world, including government agencies, nongovernmental organizations (NGOs), foundations, and religious organizations.
+Doctoral programs such as a PhD in Human Services with a specialization in Mental Health offer a perspective on the significant role mental health plays in communities.
+Coursework helps you prepare to serve in nontherapeutic counseling roles, such as community mental health clinic coordinator and field service provider, and guide individuals as they navigate mental health services.
 Your residencies and dissertation will help you focus your interests through practical applications and intensive research.

-Master’s programs with career-aligned specializations such as an MS in Human and Social Services with a specialization in Disaster, Crisis, and Intervention focus on theories and strategies to meet the needs of individuals, families, and communities in crisis.
-You’ll have the opportunity how to analyze a local or regional crisis and prepare a crisis plan to handle future emergencies.
+Master’s programs with career-aligned specializations like the MS in Human Services specialization in Disaster, Crisis, and Intervention focus on theories and strategies to meet the needs of individuals, families, and communities in crisis.
+You’ll have the opportunity to analyze a local or regional crisis and prepare a crisis plan to handle future emergencies.
 You’ll study real-world scenarios via simulations and case studies.
 This human services specialization can prepare you for influential careers such as agency coordinator, program director, emergency management manager, and other roles.

-An MS in Human and Social Services with a specialization in Community Intervention and Leadership can prepare you to assume a leadership position in involving organizations and communities in social change.
+An MS in Human Services with a specialization in Community and Social Services can prepare you to assume a leadership position promoting community wellness.
 For your master’s capstone project, you’ll address a current problem in your field and provide a potential solution.
-For your future role as a key change agent, you’ll learn about how to lead efforts in communities to improve living and working conditions, as well as about assessing a community’s needs.
-This specialization can help prepare you for rewarding positions such as community worker, community organizer, or human services program director for a government agency or NGO.†
+For your future role as a key change agent, you’ll learn how to lead efforts in communities to improve living and working conditions, as well as how to assess a community’s needs.
+This specialization can help prepare you for rewarding positions such as community case worker, community organizer, or human services program coordinator.

-Bachelor’s programs such as a BS in Human Services with a concentration in Courts and the Legal System explore how the justice system really functions, as opposed to how it is portrayed on TV crime shows.
+Bachelor’s programs like the BS in Human Services with a concentration in Criminal Justice explore how the justice system really functions, as opposed to how it is portrayed on TV crime shows.
 You can gain the foundational skills and knowledge to identify and analyze the complex relationships between victims, offenders, communities, and government agencies in response to crimes.
 This human services concentration can help prepare you for a career as a parole officer, community support worker, or other roles in the criminal justice system.